OMDUBEY21/Real-time-Emotion-Driven-Interrogation-Analysis/README.md

-into a graphical representation, and the investigator will examine the most prevalent expressions in this frame of the graph to reach a preliminary determination of whether the suspect is telling the truth or not which will furthere generate a report of overall session investigation and helps the investigator to find the suspect to be criminal or not.
+into a graphical representation, and the investigator will examine the most prevalent expressions in this frame of the graph to reach a preliminary determination of whether the suspect is telling the truth or not which will furthere generate a report of overall session investigation and helps the investigator to conclude whether the suspect is criminal or not.

 Used Tech Stack
 1. Keras